 What is Hygge?

-Hygge is a Danish term that shows cozy contentment and enjoyable feeling with basic things in life, whether you’re alone or with friends, at home or outside.
+Hygge is a Danish term that shows cozy contentment and pleasant feeling with basic things in life, whether you’re alone or with friends, at home or outside.

-You can simply enjoy the Hygge time by having a cup of coffee with a candle glowing on the table.
+You can enjoy the Hygge time by having a cup of coffee with a candle glowing on the table.
 A piece of cake will be a huge bonus too.
-Danish bakery is really tasty.
+Danish bakery is delicious.